Joseph and the Amazing Technicolor Dreamcoat: Act II

 The Narrator opens the second act with news that the Egyptian populace has been plagued by dreams that no one can interpret ("Pharaoh Story").
 The butler, now freed and again serving Pharaoh, tells him of Joseph's skill at deciphering dreams ("Poor, Poor Pharaoh").
 Pharaoh has Joseph brought to him and describes his dreams, one involving seven fat cows, being devoured by seven skinny cows, and another about seven healthy ears of corn, similarly being devoured by seven withered ears of corn ("Song of the King").

 Joseph declares that Egypt will see seven years of plentiful harvests, followed by an equal period of severe famine, and that Pharaoh must select a man to help Egypt prepare for the famine ("Pharaoh's Dreams Explained").
 Impressed with what he hears, Pharaoh pardons and frees Joseph, makes him his second-in-command, and puts him in charge of famine preparations.
 As the seven plentiful years end, and the seven years of famine begins, Egypt, under Joseph's leadership, manages to persevere ("Stone the Crows").

 Meanwhile, Joseph's family back home is now starving and poor, having lost their farm and living off scraps in a brothel.
 Joseph's brothers regret what they did to him and how they lied to their father, thinking that things might have turned out differently if Joseph was still with them ("Those Canaan Days").
 Hearing that Egypt still has food, they travel there to beg for supplies ("The Brothers Come to Egypt").

 In Egypt, the brothers beg for food from Joseph, not recognizing him, and Joseph realizes that as the brothers bow before him this is the dream he had years ago coming true.
 He initially suggests the brothers might be spies, but they sincerely insist they're struggling ("Grovel, Grovel").
-Joseph gives them sacks of food, but plants a golden cup in the one belonging to Benjamin, his youngest brother.
+Joseph gives them sacks of food, but in an act of revenge for their attempted fratricide, plants a golden cup in the one belonging to Benjamin, his youngest brother.
 When the brothers attempt to depart, Joseph stops them, accusing them of theft.
 Each brother empties his sack ("Who's the Thief?"), and when the cup is found in Benjamin's sack Joseph accuses him of stealing.
 The other brothers beg Joseph to take them prisoner instead and let Benjamin go free ("Benjamin Calypso").